vivien/i3blocks-contrib/essid/README.md

 # essid

 Shows the ESSID that you are connected to.
-If no instance is specified, wlan0 is used.
+If no interface is specified, wlan0 is used.
+Shows nothing if you are not connected.

 ![](essid.png)